-The Fair Work Act 2009 (Cth) stipulates that the minimum notice periods for termination varies with the employee’s length of service as below:
+The Fair Work Act 2009 stipulates that the minimum notice period for termination varies based on the length of employment:

-In addition, if an employee is over 45 years of age and has completed at least two years’ continuous service, there is a requirement for an additional week of notice.
+In addition, if an employee is over the age of 45 and has completed at least 2 years of continuous service, an additional week of notice is required.

-However, it is common practice in Australia for the award/contract/ workplace agreement to have a more extended period of notice than the minimum requirement; this is commonly four weeks’ notice.
-Despite the minimum notice periods provided in the Fair Work Act 2009 (Cth), employees who have no notice period specified in their contract of employment may be entitled to what is called in Australia ‘a reasonable period of notice’.
+However, it is common practice in Australia for the award/contract/workplace agreement to have 4 weeks’ notice instead of the minimum required by law.
+Despite the minimum notice periods provided in the Fair Work Act 2009, employees who have no notice period specified in their contract of employment may be entitled to what is referred to as ‘a reasonable period of notice’.

-An employer must not terminate an employee unless they have given the minimum period of notice or paid the employee instead of giving notice.
+An employer must not terminate an employee unless they have given the minimum period of notice or pay in lieu.
 This is paid at the employee’s full pay rate as if they had worked the minimum notice period.

 All employees must be paid the full final pay as detailed in their award/contract/ workplace agreement together with the appropriate notice-related payments/documentation.